 Leo smiled modestly, “Thanks, Joe.
 It’s good to see you too.”

-“Good idea,” said Joe, opening the front door and motioning them inside.
+“Good idea,” said Joe.
+He opened the front door and motioned them inside.

 Leo chuckled, “He seems so sure of it…It’s hard not to believe him.”

 “Yeah, well, we’ll see,” said Joe, turning his attention to the waitress who had made her way over to take their order.
 They ordered two Lucky’s each and two more for Chad, who came back from the bathroom at about the same time the waitress came back with their beers.

 Joe leaned in, “So before we start this thing, remind me how this works.
 Do we have to say our wish out loud or what?”